-Thought leadership, like any other marketing practices such as public relations, SEO, and social media marketing, is a fundamental way to obtain customers.
+Thought leadership, like any other marketing practices such as public relations, SEO, and strategic communications, is a fundamental way to obtain customers.
 By establishing yourself as a referral point for industrial insights, you can differentiate your startup or scaleup from your competitors.

 Working on efforts to become a recognized player will help your business to stand out among hundreds or even thousands of competitors.
 Imagine being the leading company where people undoubtedly choose your service due to thought leadership marketing.
 In this, you can easily reach customers because your brand is reputable and recognizable.